 - the fishing gear used.

-The Common Organisation of the Markets is also consistent with general food labelling rules on defrosted products and the 'best by' date (known as the date of minimum durability) and the 'use by" date.
+The Common Organisation of the Markets is also consistent with general food labelling rules on defrosted products and on the 'best before' date (known as the date of minimum durability) and the 'use by" date.

 In addition to mandatory information, operators can provide voluntary information regarding the date of catch or landing, environmental matters, production techniques and so on.
 The Commission will examine whether it would be feasible to set up an EU eco-label scheme or set minimum requirements.